asozza/ecearth-quests/epochal/NEMO/NEMO_workflow.md

 Modify `src/domain_zgr.F90` to manually open or close specific straits.

 > ⚠️ Please notice that such modification has to be made for both the full and the partial vertical coordinates.
-The one currently used is the block under `ln_zps`, which is for partial coordinates
+The one currently used is the block under `ln_zps`, which is for partial coordinates.

-> ⚠️ Good policy is to set the if so that it works only for paleorca configuration
+> ⚠️ Good policy is to set the `if/else` statement so that it works only for paleorca configuration.

 Here below, you can find an example modification where Panama and Thailand are connected to the main land and Gibrailtair and Red Sea straits are openend.
 Of course, this has to be manually verified for each new configuration according to the user needs.